osilander/203.311/Week4/Week4.md

 ```

 **IMPORTANT**
-Conda does not behave *quite* as it should in this cloud-based platform.
-For that reason, to use `conda` we will need to addjust our `$PATH` variable.[^1] You do this by typing the following at the terminal (simply copy-paste):
+Conda may not behave *quite* as it should in this cloud-based platform.
+Try typing `conda --help`.
+If there is an error, then to use `conda` we will need to addjust our `$PATH` variable.[^1] You do this by typing the following at the terminal (simply copy-paste) the *entire* line below:

 ```bash
 export PATH="$HOME/miniconda3/bin:$PATH"
 ```
 **If you keep your terminal session active (i.e. don't close it) then you should be able to use `conda` for the rest of the Semester in the terminal.
 If you do close the terminal, repeat the above step**.

 Now, you should be able to use the `conda` command.
-One useful way to check that `conda` (*or most other command line programs*) is working is to ask the program for help.
+Again, one useful way to check that `conda` (*or most other command line programs*) is working is to ask the program for help.
 This is **almost always** done by typing `--help` or `-h` after the command.
 For example try:

 ```bash
 conda --help